New culture center to honor Shoshone killed in 1863 massacre

 SALT LAKE CITY (AP) — The chairman of the Northwestern Band of the Shoshone Nation is on a mission to make sure hundreds of tribal members who were killed by U.S. troops in the 1863 “Bear River Massacre” are never forgotten with a new cultural center in southeastern Idaho.

-The Deseret News reported earlier this month that Darren Perry and other tribal council members are working with the GSBS Architects in Utah to develop the “Boa Ogoi” (“Big River”) Cultural Interpretive Center.
+The Deseret News reported earlier this month that Darren Parry and other tribal council members are working with the GSBS Architects in Utah to develop the “Boa Ogoi” (“Big River”) Cultural Interpretive Center.

 The tribe purchased about 1 square mile (3 square kilometers) of the massacre site for $1.75 million last January.